tomhillman/oakland_recipes/recipes/tom.md

 ### Sauce
 #### **Step 1**
-<input type="checkbox" enabled /> Mix tomato paste, sauce, and seasonings together in a medium saucepan. <br>
+<input type="checkbox" enabled /> Mix the tomato paste, sauce, and seasonings together in a medium saucepan. <br>
 #### **Step 2**
-<input type="checkbox" enabled /> Cook on low heat 10 minutes, stirring frequently. <br>
+<input type="checkbox" enabled /> Cook the sauce on low heat for 10 minutes, stirring frequently. <br>
 #### **Step 3**
-<input type="checkbox" enabled /> Store in tupperware in refrigerator overnight.
-Can store in freezer up to three months. <br>
+<input type="checkbox" enabled /> Store the sauce in a tupperware in the refrigerator for up to a week, or freeze for up to 3 months and move to refrigherator the day before pizza night. <br>

 ### Bake
 ####  **Step 1**